 - Bake for 30-35 minutes, brushing the top with butter after 25 minutes

 I always use active dried yeast – this yeast needs to be activated before using it in the dough.
 The reason I like using this yeast is that it’s a safeguard to bread rising failure.
 You can actually see that the yeast is activated which is essential for the bread making process!

-To activate active dry yeast, add it to a small amount of warm water (somewhere between 37-43°C/98-110°F) and sugar (the amount called for in the recipe) and whisk it around and leave it sitting for about 5-10 minutes.
+To activate active dry yeast, add it to a small amount of warm water (somewhere between 40-45°C/105-115°F) and sugar (the amount called for in the recipe) and whisk it around and leave it sitting for about 5-10 minutes.
 It will start to bubble and foam when it is ready.
 If this doesn’t happen your yeast may either be too old or the water may have been too hot or too cold.
 Throw it away and start again.
 When the yeast is activated using warm water it produces carbon dioxide gas, which causes the bread to rise.
-You can also use Surebake yeast, or instant yeast, which is a mixture of active dry yeast and bread improvers.
-This is typically used in breadmakers when all ingredients are added at the same time as it doesn’t need to be activated first.
-You will need to use twice as much Surebake yeast as you would active yeast.
+You can also use instant yeast (use the same amount as active dry yeast) or Surebake yeast which is a mixture of active dry yeast and bread improvers and is typically used in breadmakers.
+Both these types of yeast can be added directly to the other ingredients without activating the yeast first.
+You will need to use twice as much Surebake yeast as you would active dry yeast.